Outlook Signature Placeholders with Calculated / Dynamic Fields

 {{underline-end}}End underline

-These tags are automatically converted to the correct format (HTML, RTF fragment, or stripped for plain text) when the signature is generated.
+These tags are automatically converted into the appropriate format (HTML, RTF fragment, or removed for plain text) when the signature is generated.

 ???{{bold}}Business: {{bold-end}}{{az_businessphones1}} || | {{if_az_mobilephone}} {{if_az_businessphones1}} || {{bold}}Mobile: {{bold-end}}{{az_mobilephone}}???